1. Feelings of Insecurity

 Look deep into yourself and find what you like and what you really want to do.

 Do you have hobbies?
 Do you daydream?
-Write your real short-term and long-term goals in a notepad, make planning.
+Write your real short-term and long-term goals in a notepad, make plans.

 4. Fear of Failure